Greece Moments Greece Moments

 Town Hall and Clock Tower

 💡 Viewpoint Chalki: To the southwest, three windmills tower over the town and offer a magnificent panoramic view of Emporio and the surrounding area.
 You can reach the viewpoint either from the access road to the 4-star Aretanassa Hotel or from Pondamos Beach.
-It is most beautiful in the afternoon, when the sun bathes the bay in a wonderful light.
+It’s most beautiful in the afternoon, when the sun bathes the bay in a wonderful light.

 Museum tip Halki: Traditional house